Saving the Virtual Machine¶

-Before doing this make sure you rebooted it softly and that it’s currently running, with CAPE’s agent running and with Windows fully booted.
+Before doing this, make sure that you have rebooted the guest softly and that it’s currently running, with CAPE’s agent running and with Windows fully booted.

-Now you can proceed saving the machine.
-The way to do it obviously depends on the virtualization software you decided to use.
+Now you can proceed with saving the machine, which depends on the virtualization software that you decided to use.

-The easiest way to create such a virtual disk correctly is using the tools
+The easiest way to create such a virtual disk is by using the tools

 virsh if you prefer

 command-line interfaces or

 You should be able to directly create the virtual disk in the QCOW2 format, but in case you have

 a RAW disk you can convert it like this: